ProVir/WebServiceSwift/README.md

 1. Create at least one type of request that implements the `WebServiceRequesting` protocol.
 2. Create at least one class for work with the network (engine), implementing the protocol `WebServiceEngining`.
 3. If desired, you can create a class for storing hashes or use the existing one - `WebServiceSimpleStore`.
+4. If desired, you can create a class for mocks requests when part API don't completed - `WebServiceMockEngine`.
+It is recommended to use it first in the array of `engines`.
-4. Write a factory to generate a WebService object or write an extension for it with a convenience constructor.
+5. Write method to generate a `WebService` object.
+For example can be used factory to generate a WebService object or write an extension for it with a convenience constructor.

 **Note:** To use the library, remember to include it in each file: `import WebServiceSwift`.